Women at the Edge

-Join us for a thought-provoking discussion to launch the Gender Justice in Disaster: Inspiring Action conference, with Fire Rescue Victoria’s Commander Donna Wheatley, Commissioner for Gender Equality in the Public Sector Niki Vincent, Dr Meagan Tyler from the Centre for People, Organisation and Work at RMIT, and more.
+Join us for a thought-provoking discussion with an introduction from the Minister for Women, The Hon.
+Gabrielle Williams MP to launch the Gender Justice in Disaster: Inspiring Action conference, with Fire Rescue Victoria’s Commander Donna Wheatley, Commissioner for Gender Equality in the Public Sector Niki Vincent, Dr Meagan Tyler from the Centre for People, Organisation and Work at RMIT, and Cathy McGowan AO.

 Presented in partnership with Women’s Health Goulburn North East

 Due to Covid-19 restrictions, venue capacity is unfortunately limited.
 We will not be able to accommodate walk-ups or a waitlist as may have been the case in the past.
 Read more about our live events plan here.
 Check our website, follow us on social media or sign up to our e-newsletter The Wheeler Weekly for updates and any late ticket releases.